What you should know when you have stiff shoulders or cannot turn your neck

 Test results

-Next, I checked the shoulder blades.
+Next, the shoulder blades were checked.

-① Inflammation worsens and the number of visits to the hospital increases
+① It can worsen inflammation and increase the number of visits needed

-② There is no cause in the area where the pain is occurring
+② The cause is often not in the place where the pain is felt

 Treatment details